-The delivery of the TOE is electronic download only in the form of raw system images and additional rpm packages and must be installed as described in the Evaluated Configuration Guide [10].
+The delivery of the TOE is electronic download only in the form of ISO images and additional rpm packages.
 The packages that make up the TOE are digitally signed using GPG.
-The key of the developer is contained on the installation raw system images, as described in the Evaluated Configuration Guide [10].
+The key of the developer is contained on the installation ISO, as described in the Evaluated Configuration Guide [10].